Mattias Flink: Time in prison

-Flink was placed in the Norrköping prison but was subsequently moved to Beateberg prison in Skogås outside of Stockholm.
+Flink was placed in the Norrköping Prison in Norrköping but was subsequently moved to Beateberg Prison in Skogås outside of Stockholm.
 When the prisoners of Beateberg learned of Flink's move they arranged a meeting to show their disgust towards his actions of killing innocent women.
-Flink has been allotted protected identity by Swedish Authorities.
+Flink has been allotted protected identity by Swedish authorities.
 He has refused to give any interviews.
 During his years in prison he has been described as a calm and well-behaved prisoner.
-During the spring of 2008, Flink applied for parole to the District court of Örebro.
-On June 9, the court ruled that Flink must go through a psychiatric examination to determine whether he is likely to be dangerous to others before a decision on parole can be made.
-The examination by the Swedish National Board of Forensic Medicine (Rättsmedicinalverket) was finished by July 7.
+During the spring of 2008, Flink applied for parole to the Örebro District Court.
+On 9 June, the court ruled that Flink must go through a psychiatric examination to determine whether he is likely to be dangerous to others before a decision on parole can be made.
+The examination by the Swedish National Board of Forensic Medicine was finished by 7 July.
 The victims' families strongly opposed Flink's possible release.
 Flink was given several monitored short-term leaves from prison, and in May 2007 he was granted unmonitored leaves as he had behaved well during his other leaves.
 Relatives and families of the victims strongly opposed these leaves and expressed worries about a recurrence of Flink's violence.

 Conversion of life sentence to a set time sentence

 In January, 2008, Flink requested that his life sentence be limited to 24 years imprisonment.
-However, on 3 September 2008, Örebro municipal court rejected the request due to the circumstances regarding the case that were "exceptionally difficult" and that a set time punishment has to greatly exceed 24 years.
+However, on 3 September 2008, Örebro District Court rejected the request due to the circumstances regarding the case that were "exceptionally difficult" and that a set time punishment has to greatly exceed 24 years.

-On 7 July 2010, Flink's request to convert his sentence was approved by Örebro tingsrätt (district court).
+On 7 July 2010, Flink's request to convert his sentence was approved by Örebro District Court.
 His punishment was set to 32 years imprisonment, which would have made him eligible for parole sometime in 2015 as prisoners are in Sweden normally released after serving two thirds of their set time sentences.
 The decision was appealed by the prosecutor.
 On 21 December 2010, Flink's punishment was adjusted to 36 years by Göta Court of Appeal, pushing his potential parole date to the summer of 2018.
 After yet another appeal, Flink's punishment was adjusted to 30 years by the Supreme Court making his parole date to the summer of 2014, after serving 20 years in prison.
 On 11 June 2014, Flink was released from jail on the 20th anniversary of his shooting spree.